MicrosoftDocs/bot-docs/articles/how-to-deploy-china-cloud.md

 ## Configure MultiTenant Bot

-For the MultiTenant bot use the following settings.
+For the multitenant bot, use the following settings.

 ### [C#](#tab/csharp)